diegma/graph-2-text/README.md

 -gcn_num_layers Number of gcn layers
--gcn_in_arcs Use incoming edges of the gcn layer -gcn_out_arcs Use outgoing edges of the gcn layer -gcn_residual Decide wich skip connection to use between GCN layers 'residual' or 'dense' default it is set as no resiudal connections
+-gcn_in_arcs Use incoming edges of the gcn layer -gcn_out_arcs Use outgoing edges of the gcn layer -gcn_residual Decide wich skip connection to use between GCN layers 'residual' or 'dense' default it is set as no residual connections
 -gcn_use_gates  Switch to activate edgewise gates -gcn_use_glus Node gates
 </code></pre>